AjayBrahmakshatriya/G2_artifact_eval/README.md

 Once you enter all the options, the experiments will run one after the other.
 The program will print which application it is currently running and how many graphs it is done evaluating on.
 Sit back because running all the applications can take a while (upwards of 30 mins).

 If the program completes execution without any errors, all the experiments are done and you can view the final results in the output directory.
 If you chose the default option, the output file should be under `table7_outputs/table7.txt`.
-You can view this in your favorite text editor or simply `cat` it to the terminal.
+The program should also print the table on successful completion.

 ## Evaluating related works